Bellafc/ZhengBellaCHEN.github.io/_pages/about.md

 \item \textbf{· Exploration:} Investigating the scenarios of Human-AI interaction across various human groups and AI applications.
 The goal is to understand human attitudes towards AI applications and to propose improvements for their design.

-· Application: Focusing on human-centered AI mentorship interactions, enabling industry experts to control AI with minimal coding.
+·Application: Focusing on human-centered AI mentorship interactions, enabling industry experts to control AI with minimal coding.

 News
 ======